arjun-sir/menuger/README.md

 ### Three Key Learnings
 1. **Redis Integration**: Implementing efficient caching strategies for optimizing API response times and reducing database load.
 2. **AWS S3 File Management**: Handling file uploads securely with pre-signed URLs and proper error handling.
-3. **TypeScript Best Practices**: Using advanced TypeScript features for better type safety and code maintainability.
+3. **Rate Limiting**: Implementing rate limiting to protect the API from abuse and ensure fair usage.

 ### Most Challenging Aspect
 The most challenging part was implementing an efficient caching strategy that properly invalidates related caches across the menu hierarchy.
 For example, when updating a category, we needed to invalidate not just the category cache but also related subcategories and items caches.

 ### Future Improvements
 Given more time, I would:
-1. Implement WebSocket support for real-time menu updates
-2. Add comprehensive unit and integration tests
+1. Add comprehensive unit and integration tests
-3. Create a CI/CD pipeline with automated testing and deployment
+2. Create a CI/CD pipeline with automated testing and deployment
-4. Add GraphQL support for more flexible data querying
+3. Add GraphQL support for more flexible data querying
-5. Implement image optimization and CDN integration
+4. Implement image optimization and CDN integration

 ## 📄 License